SHWCodingClub/SHWCodingClub.github.io/_posts/2023-06-14-Challenge-1-Crows-Nest.md

 author: Andy Baxter
 ---

 This challenge is from the [Tiny Python Projects](http://tinypythonprojects.com/) book and can be tackled in a language of your choice.
-We'll meet on the 19th of July to compare answers!
+We'll meet on the 14th June to compare answers!

 ## Clubbers' submissions on GitHub: